-The Geminid meteor shower – always a highlight of the meteor year – will peak in 2017 around the mornings of December 13 and 14.
+The Geminid meteor shower – always a highlight of the meteor year – will peak in 2018 around the mornings of December 13 and 14.
 Geminid meteors tend to be few and far between at early evening, but intensify in number as evening deepens into late night.
 Observing around 2 a.m. is best.
 This shower favors Earth’s Northern Hemisphere, but it’s visible from the Southern Hemisphere, too.
-The Geminids’ parent body – a curious rock comet called 3200 Phaethon – is exceedingly nearby this year, due to make a close sweep past Earth on December 16.
-Follow the links below to learn more about the Geminid meteor shower in 2017.
+The curious rock comet called 3200 Phaethon is the parent body of this shower.
+Follow the links below to learn more about the Geminid meteor shower in 2018.

 These meteors are often bold, white and bright.
 On a dark night, you can often catch 50 or more meteors per hour.

 You need no special equipment – just a dark, open sky and maybe a sleeping bag to keep warm.
 Plan to sprawl back in a hammock, lawn chair, pile of hay or blanket on the ground.
 Lie down in comfort, and look upward.